 The British Army marched along the Gowanus Road in 1776 before engaging the patriots in the Battle of Brooklyn and Lord Sterling and his men fled along it during his retreat.

 As Brooklyn’s street grid began to take shape, Gowanus Road was closed in sections between 1840 and 1853.
 In 1848, the first section of 3rd Avenue proper in what was still the Village of New Utrecht was opened from 60th Street to 79th Street.
 Very early on, horsecar lines and later, trolleys plied the route to downtown Brooklyn.
-Trolley service, the #37, lasted until 1942 and was replaced by buses; the #37 bus route operated until 2010.
+Trolley service, the #37, lasted until 1942 and was replaced by buses; the B37 was retired for a couple of years in 2010, but has now returned.

 By the time this 1873 map of Bay Ridge was produced, 3rd Avenue’s horsecar line was already in place, but there were still very few cross streets.
 There were centers of population clustered around an artists colony called Ovington Village (Ovington and Bay ridge Avenues had been laid out).
 Already, the shoreline facing the Narrows was home to a number of imposing mansions facing the water; this was still the resort era, when Bay ridge was a rural enclave by the water.
 There was also a settlement called Fort Hamilton clustering near the US Government facility built from 1825-1833.
 Main east-west routes were Van Brunt Lane (today’s 79th Street).
 86th Street appears as a faint line above the “Russell” property listing and was not yet built.
 Stewart Avenue, a main north-south route, exists only as a dirt road between 71st and 73rd and 71st Street and Ovington Avenue.